Team4613-BarkerRedbacks/Programming-Java-Guide/Introduction to (Java) Programming/Introduction to (Java) Programming.md

 2. Core elements of programs
 	1. Output
 	2. Variables
-	3. Input
-	4. Operations (Math, each line)
+	3. Operations (Math, each line)
-	5. Functions
+	4. Functions
-	6. Documentation
+	5. Documentation
-	7. Control Flow
+	6. Control Flow
-	8. Iteration
+	7. Iteration

 3. Algorithims
 	1. What is an algorithims